TEST Paragraph

 Joint Employer

+“Because the ABC-supported 2020 final rule remains in effect, contractors will be better able to work and coordinate with multiple employers without fear of being unexpectedly and unfairly found to be joint employers,” said Brubeck.
 On Nov.
-9, 2023, ABC joined the U.S. Chamber of Commerce and a coalition of business groups in filing a lawsuit challenging the NLRB’s final rule for violating the NLRA and for acting arbitrarily and capriciously in violation of the Administrative Procedure Act.
-The 2023 final rule rescinded the ABC-supported 2020 NLRB joint employer final rule.
+9, 2023, ABC joined the U.S. Chamber of Commerce and a coalition of business groups in filing a lawsuit challenging the NLRB’s final rule for violating the National Labor Relations Act and for acting arbitrarily and capriciously in violation of the Administrative Procedure Act.

 ‘Ambush’ Election Rule